Timea's Kitchen

 Looking for the best stuffed cabbage rolls recipe?
 Look no further!
 This week, I'm sharing my husband's all-time favorite: tender cabbage leaves filled with a savory mixture of pork mince, rice, tomatoes, thyme, and dill.
 Imagine sinking your teeth into these juicy little bundles, bursting with flavour!
 It's the perfect light and satisfying meal for a hot summer evening, and I made it even more special using the first harvest of cabbage from our garden.

-We also enjoyed stuffed collard greens with spinach and delicious Hungarian stuffed peppers this week, but these cabbage rolls were the real star.
+We also enjoyed stuffed collard greens with spinach and delicious Hungarian stuffed peppers this week, but the best stuffed cabbage rolls were the real star.
 Keep reading for the full recipe and step-by-step instructions – you'll be amazed at how easy it is to create this comforting and delicious dish!

 Jump to: